webpack/webpack.js.org/content/concepts/entry-points.md

 module.exports = config;
 ```

-The single entry syntax for the `entry` property is a short hand for:
+The single entry syntax for the `entry` property is a shorthand for:

 ```javascript
 const config = {